HAIV-Lab/OSPCoOp_Imagenet-bg/README.md

 # Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection

-The code repository for "[Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection](https://www.kaggle.com/datasets/xiangexiang/imagenet-bg-ospcoop-cvpr2025)" in PyTorch.
+The code repository for "[Overcoming Shortcut Problem in VLM for Robust Out-of-Distribution Detection]" in PyTorch.

 ## News

-[03/2025]🎉  We have released the proposed "[ImageNet-Bg]".
+[03/2025]🎉  We have released the proposed "[ImageNet-Bg](https://www.kaggle.com/datasets/xiangexiang/imagenet-bg-ospcoop-cvpr2025)".

 [02/2025]🎉  Our paper has been accepted by CVPR2025.